noreenwu/mflashcards/README.md

 components/CardsInDeck - this is just a stateless functional component that writes out how many
        cards are in a deck.
-DeckDetail and Quiz utilize this same description, "This deck contains {} cards".
+DeckDetail and Quiz utilize the same description, "This deck contains {} cards".

 components/styles.js - contains all the styling for the App.
 Some extra changes (like button color) are
-       merged in individually within the components, but this central place for the majority of the styling ensures consistent color and size of buttons and titles.
+       merged in individually within the components, but this central place for the majority of the styling ensures consistent color and sizes of buttons and titles.

-utils/helpers.js

-utils/api.js
+utils/helpers.js - this contains the logic for creating and setting the notification reminder to study.
+       It also contains an interface to the create, update and delete functions that write out updates to AsyncStorage.

+utils/api.js - this contains the getDecks, initDecks functions as well as deleteDeck and saveDeck
+       functions that act on AsyncStorage.